 The main reason that the adrenals can’t make cortisol is an autoimmune disease called Addison’s disease.
 In some places, the rates of it have doubled since the 1960s, affecting the lives of between 93-144 cases per million1.
 Typically, it affects people between the ages of 30 and 502.

 Key Insight: A related condition, adrenal dysfunction, is even more poorly understood.
 And yet, one recent study showed that 57.9% of people in one sector of the working population may be fatigued due to problems with their adrenal glands3.

-Other experts argue that the prevalence of chronic fatigue is now coming to the forefront, but many skilled doctors haven’t had the opportunity to learn about it and its importance to their practice.
+Other experts argue that the prevalence of chronic fatigue is now coming to the forefront.
+Many skilled doctors, though, haven’t had the opportunity to learn it.

 The Link Between Your Thyroid and Adrenals

 A possible link between the thyroid and adrenal glands has begun to be explored in recent years.
-Because of the fact that so many people are affected by thyroid disease, a link could literally affect millions of people in America (and worldwide).
+Due to the fact that so many people are affected by thyroid disease, a link could literally affect millions of people in America (and worldwide).

 In fact, it could affect you if you suffer from:

 - High levels of stress

 Bottom Line: A connection is also important because untreated adrenal problems can only lead to more fatigue.
 As well as other health issues related to the adrenals and the thyroid.

 If the thyroid is underactive, it often leads to the following symptoms: